All About The Home Warranty

 For anyone selling their property, a home warranty is an excellent marketing tool you can use to entice a buyer.
-Additionally, even though a seller may be honest on the disclosure form, appliance and component failures and mishaps can happen.
-The warranty is another layer of protection to the seller.
+Additionally, although a seller may be honest on the disclosure form, appliance and component failures and mishaps can happen.
+The warranty is another layer of protection for the seller.

 Home Warranty – the Cons